rtharayil/certify-me.github.io/_blog/Fake-certificates-increase-the-need-for-Digital-Credentials.md

 layout: blog
 title: Fake certificates increase the need for Digital Credentials

+description: Digital Credentials provide secure proof of qualifications, combatting fake certificates, and aiding in personal branding for career advancement.

 abstract: Fake certificates increase the need for Digital Credentials